What does that really mean?

 Aside from that, we also donate when we feel called upon.

 In 2018 we donated $8,072.58 to causes we believe, and another $3,781.86 in 2019.
-The first half of 2020, we've made donations to an orphanage, a gentle birthing clinic and bought hundreds of watermelons from local farmers to give to people affected by the economic impact of the pandemic.
+In 2020, we've made donations to an orphanage, a gentle birthing clinic and bought hundreds of watermelons from local farmers to give to people affected by the economic impact of the pandemic.

 Have any suggestions?
 Do send us an email.

 For every purchase of a Gardens of the Sun piece we plant five trees in Biak Island.

 Through the Eden Reforestation Project, your purchase employs local communities in reforesting their land.
 This targets one of the leading causes of deforestation, gives jobs to thousands of local villagers, and creates a connection between the local community and its recovering environment.